brotatotes/bht-automation/bht gen 1/Mark/Chapter 1/Mark 1 43 bht.md

 # Mark 1:43 Commentary Help Text

 ## BHT:
-A man, charged with strong emotion, approached Jesus, who immediately sent him away.
-The healing took place outside the city and not in a house.
-This act seemed to have stirred grief in Jesus, yet it carried a message - leprosy often stemmed from sin and the man was to avoid sin in the future.
-This miraculous act of healing placed the man under an obligation to shun sin and its seven manifestations.
+In this verse, a healing takes place, but the exact location is unspecified.
+The charge given by the Lord to the healed individual indicates a strong sense of urgency, possibly stemming from a desire to protect His ministry from the premature opposition of His enemies.
+Jesus's command to report to the priests aligns with the Mosaic regulations, while the prohibition against sharing the miracle aims to prevent unnecessary resistance.
+This encounter with leprosy, a symbol of sin and its consequences, highlights the profound spiritual and physical impact of Jesus's healing power.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "ἐξέβαλεν need not necessarily imply that the healing was in a house (Meyer)."
+2. "It might have been in a city, as in Luke."
+3. The location of the healing is not specified in the verse.

+### Marvin Vincent:
+1. "The word is originally to snort, as of mettlesome horses.
+Hence, to fret, or chafe, or be otherwise strongly moved; and then, as a result of this feeling, to admonish or rebuke urgently."
+2. "The Lord evidently spoke to him peremptorily."
+3. "The reason for this charge and dismissal lay in the desire of Jesus not to thwart his ministry by awaking the premature violence of his enemies."

 ### Philip Schaff:
 1. "Solemnly charged him.
-This implies strong emotion.
-Our Lord perceived the man�s disobedient spirit."
+This implies strong emotion."
+2. "Our Lord perceived the man’s disobedient spirit."
-2. "Straightway sent him away.
+3. "Straightway sent him away.
 Not out of the house, for there is no evidence that the miracle was performed in a house."

-3. "Possibly out of the city into which the leper had come (Luke 4:12); but away from Himself, for despite our Lord�s compassion, feelings of grief seem to have been awakened by the man."
+### Archibald T Robertson:
+1. "The command to report to the priests was in accord with the Mosaic regulations."
+2. "The prohibition against talking about it was to allay excitement and to avoid needless opposition to Christ."
+3. "Jesus stood here face to face with leprosy, itself a symbol of sin and all its train of evils."

 ### John Gill:
 1. "Sin was usually the cause of leprosy, as the cases of Miriam, Gehazi, and Uzziah show."